bm16ton/yoga-c630-linux-kernel/Documentation/virt/kvm/api.rst

 KVM_CAP_DIRTY_LOG_RING with an acceptable dirty ring size, the virtual machine will switch to ring-buffer dirty page tracking and further KVM_GET_DIRTY_LOG or KVM_CLEAR_DIRTY_LOG ioctls will fail.

+NOTE: KVM_CAP_DIRTY_LOG_RING_ACQ_REL is the only capability that should be exposed by weakly ordered architecture, in order to indicate the additional memory ordering requirements imposed on userspace when reading the state of an entry and mutating it from DIRTY to HARVESTED.
+Architecture with TSO-like ordering (such as x86) are allowed to expose both KVM_CAP_DIRTY_LOG_RING and KVM_CAP_DIRTY_LOG_RING_ACQ_REL to userspace.

 8.30 KVM_CAP_XEN_HVM
 --------------------